Resistivity minimum in diluted metallic magnets: Introduction

 To address this question, we single out the RKKY mechanism by assuming that the local moments are classical (the Kondo effect is explicitly excluded).
 This limit is relevant for compounds with large magnetic moments or materials in which the ``Kondo exchange'' $J$ between the spin of the conduction electrons and the magnetic impurities is ferromagnetic (FM).
 The assumption of an effective RKKY interaction between the magnetic impurities implies that we are working in the weak-coupling limit $J\eta(\epsilon_{F})\ll1$, where $\eta(\epsilon_{F})$ is the density of states at the Fermi level.
 Two natural consequences of the weak-coupling limit are in order.
-First, higher order spin interactions mediated by the electrons can be neglected (for example, four-spin interactions beyond the RKKY level).
-Second, the mean free path $l\propto W/J^{2}$ is large ($W$ is the bandwidth).
-In three dimensions (3D), this condition leads to metallic behavior of the electrons; in two dimensions (2D), the localization length depends exponentially on $l$~\citep{Lee1985_rmp}, implying that Anderson localization becomes relevant at extremely low temperatures.
+First, higher-order spin interactions mediated by the electrons can be neglected (for example, four-spin interactions beyond the RKKY level~\cite{Batista16}).
+Second, the mean free path $l\propto W/J^{2}$ is much larger than the Fermi wavelength $k_F l \gg 1$ ($W$ is the bandwidth).
+In three dimensions (3D), this condition leads to metallic behavior of the electrons.
+In two dimensions (2D), the system exhibits metallic behavior down to very low temperatures below which Anderson localization becomes relevant (the localization length depends exponentially on $l$~\citep{Lee1985_rmp}).
 Furthermore, the weak localization is suppressed in the presence of magnetic impurities~\citep{Lee1985_rmp}.
-Finally, we do not include electron-electron or electron-phonon interactions, which are responsible for the positive slope of the resistivity at high enough temperatures (the resistivity minimum arises from the combination of this effect with the low temperature resistivity upturn caused by the scattering with magnetic impurities).
+Finally, we do not include electron-electron or electron-phonon interactions, which are responsible for the positive slope of the resistivity at high enough temperatures (the resistivity minimum arises from the combination of this effect with the low-temperature resistivity upturn caused by the scattering with magnetic impurities).